Qterion/to-do-list/README.md

 How to start?

 Windows instructions:
-1: Download a project and go to зкщоусе directory in terminal
+1: Download a project and go to project directory in terminal

 2: Create a virtual environment: python -m venv venv